J. Todd Harris

-J. Todd Harris (born March 30, 1959) is an American film producer.
+Jonathan Todd Harris (born March 30, 1959) is an American film producer.
 Harris is the founder and president of the production studio Branded Pictures Entertainment.
 Harris has been a member of the Motion Picture Academy since 1999 and is a founding board member of the Napa Valley Film Festival.

 Life and career

 J. Todd Harris was born in Pittsfield, Massachusetts, to Robert N. Harris and Eugenie (Schosberg) Harris.
 His parents soon divorced, and he and his mother moved to Manhattan, where he lived until 1973.
 While growing up on Manhattan's Upper East Side, he attended PS 6, PS 198, and the Allen-Stevenson School (grades 4–8).
 His mother remarried to Jeffrey Gross, and they moved with Todd and new son Jason Gross to Putnam Valley, New York.
 Todd attended James O'Neill High School in Highland Falls, New York, near West Point.

 Harris attended Stanford University from 1977 to 1981.
 He earned his B.A. in political science and produced, directed, and acted in numerous campus stage productions.
 He also produced concerts for the university, as well as the first Stanford Film Festival in 1980.
 After graduating in 1981, he was named general manager of TheatreWorks, the Palo Alto-based repertory theater, where he worked for three years, eventually becoming managing director.
 In 1984, he returned to Stanford, where he earned his MBA in 1986.